This Is Madness

-This Is Madness is the second studio album by spoken word recording artists The Last Poets.
+This Is Madness is the second studio album by spoken-word recording artists The Last Poets.
 It was released in 1971 through Douglas Records.
-Recording sessions took place at Mediasound Studios with production by Alan Douglas and Stefan Bright.
-The album peaked at #104 on the Billboard 200 albums chart and at #14 on the Top R&B Albums chart in the United States.
+Recording sessions took place at Mediasound Studios, with production by Alan Douglas and Stefan Bright.
+The album peaked at No. 104 on the Billboard 200 albums chart and at No. 14 on the Top R&B Albums chart in the United States.

 It spawned two singles, "O.D." and "True Blues".
 The songs from This Is Madness were used by various hip hop musicians.